-- What education is required for entry into your field? - What skills and qualities are important for success in your field? - What is the job growth rate for this field? - What types of jobs exist within this field?
+- What education is required for entry into your field? - What are some free online resources to study for your career? - What skills and qualities are important for success in your field? - What types of jobs exist within this field?

 Lesson 111: